LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-Playbook.md

    1. Platform instructions/demos for the students.
    1. etc.

-IMPORTANT: The lesson notes are NOT intended to provide the instructor with a ready-made plan for teaching the class.
+IMPORTANT: The lesson notes are NOT intended to provide a ready-made plan for teaching the class.
 Instead, they identify key topics that need to be addressed and provide suggestions about how to approach tricky concepts.
-The detailed planning for a lesson is left to the teacher.
+The detailed planning for a lesson is left to the instructor.

 _TODO: Create first lesson info to see how it looks._